Why This Matters

 • Am I eligible for this program?
 These courses require a high school diploma or GED.
 Some may require you to meet threshold ACT or SAT scores or take tests to prove your ability in English and mathematics.
 You should check that you meet the college’s admissions requirements before applying.

 • Are courses offered synchronously or asynchronously?
-Many online medical assisting degree programs offer synchronous learning, where students attend lessons at a scheduled time but follow the course remotely.
+Many online medical assisting degree programs offer synchronous learning, where students attend lessons at a scheduled time but follow courses remotely.
 Others follow an asynchronous format that allows you to access teaching materials and complete your coursework on your own timetable.
-Check which delivery option your chosen course offers to ensure it fits with your schedule.
+Check which delivery option your chosen program offers to ensure it fits with your schedule.

-When you’re choosing your online associate in medical assisting course, take note of the application deadline for each program and what documents you have to submit during the admissions process.
+When you’re choosing your online associate in medical assisting program, take note of the application deadline and what documents you have to submit during the admissions process.
 Most colleges state their requirements on their websites, but you can contact the admissions department if you’re unsure.

 You must also figure out how to finance your studies.
-Check the deadlines for financial aid applications and consider exploring other financing options such as scholarship programs.
+Check the deadlines for financial aid applications and explore your options for scholarships, grants, and subsidized loans.

 Compare School Options